 Containers and raised beds offer more control over the growing conditions and soil quality of your plants.

-Cover crops can planted while you build up your garden soil.
+Cover crops can be planted while you build up your garden soil.
 Some cover crops like legumes will add nitrogen into the soil.
 The crops can then be turned back into the soil to add more plant matter into the ground.